lukewire129/navigationbar-avaloniaui/README.md

 - **Enhanced User Experience**: An intuitive UI improves the usability of the application.
 ### How It's Made
 Implementation Using AvaloniaUI ListBox
-The BottomNavigationBar is based on the ListBox control, enabling efficient display of items and responsiveness to user input.
+The AvaloniaNavigationBar is based on the ListBox control, enabling efficient display of items and responsiveness to user input.
 Each item is composed of an icon and text for easy identification and selection by the user.

 ### Styles and Themes
-Utilizing AvaloniaUI's flexible styling system, the BottomNavigationBar can be customized to meet various visual requirements, maintaining consistency with the overall design of the application.
+Utilizing AvaloniaUI's flexible styling system, the AvaloniaNavigationBar can be customized to meet various visual requirements, maintaining consistency with the overall design of the application.

 ### Getting Started
 #### Prerequisites